AbdulmalikAdegoke/PODFather_technical_assessment/README.md

 - Filter options
 ### Could have
 - Graph visualisation
+- Suggestive options for the search based on the chosen filter

 ### Requirements for this solution:
 - HTML, CSS, JavaScript, JSON, AJAX